Product next to service

 Die Nachkalkulation vergleicht alle drei, bis auf die Position.

-In the first call you see how product and service come together as their own line items and where your contract logic is represented.
+In the initial call you see how product and service come together as separate line items, and where your contract logic is covered.

 Prices

-The prices hang on the article, not in a separate table. teamspace keeps a price list per customer, with tiered rates and volume discounts.
+Prices sit on the item, not in a separate spreadsheet. teamspace keeps a price list per customer, with tiered rates and volume discounts.

 Comparison

-Where a continuous system differs from a helpdesk tool, Excel timesheets and a separate licence table.
+Where an end-to-end system differs from a helpdesk tool, hours in Excel and a separate licence spreadsheet.

 Feature